 - Steel handles: steel handles have really high durability.
-It rarely snaps or breaks, which is great for long term use.
-In contrast to wooden handles, these ones are not the best at shock resistant.
+It rarely snaps or breaks, which is great for long-term use.
+In contrast to wooden handles, these ones are not the best at shock resistance.

-Thus, it’s not advisable using this type of handle as it can affect your body in the long run.
+Thus, it’s not advisable to use this type of handle as it can affect your body in the long run.
 Nowadays, manufacturers sometimes include a rubber grip to lessen the shock.

 - Fiberglass handles: fiberglass handles are like the average of wooden and steel.
 It might snap off but still more durable than wooden.
 Likewise, it’s not the best at shock absorption but still does the job better than steel.

-If you want a tool which is not easily broken and also can lessen the shock, fibreglass will be a good choice.
+If you want a tool that is not easily broken and also can lessen the shock, fiberglass will be a good choice.

 - Titanium handles: titanium handles come as the most expensive ones you’d find.
 However, it will be the most sturdy and long-lasting tool you’ve ever had.

 If you don’t mind the price, this is the best option you can go for.

 At the end of the day, it’s all about what you prefer, just make sure to pick the handle that makes you feel most comfortable while using the tool.